-- Interpreting Benefits under the Plan - Interpreting the other terms, conditions, limitations, and exclusions set out in the Plan, including this SPD - Determining the eligibility, rights, and status of all persons under the Plan - · Making factual determinations, finding and determining all facts related to the Plan and its Benefits - Having the power to decide all disputes and questions arising under the Plan.
+- Interpreting Benefits under the Plan - Determining the eligibility, rights, and status of all persons under the Plan - · Making factual determinations, finding and determining all facts related to the Plan and its Benefits - Having the power to decide all disputes and questions arising under the Plan.

-The Plan Administrator and to the extent it has delegated to the Claims Administrator (UHC) may delegate this discretionary authority to other persons or entities who provide services in regard to the administration of the Plan.
+The Plan Administrator and to the extent it has delegated to the Claims Administrator (UHC) may delegate this discretionary authority to other persons or entities including Claims Administrator's affiliates that may provide services in regard to the administration of the Plan.
+The identity of the service providers and the nature of their services may be changed from time to time in Plan Sponsor's and the Claims Administrator's discretion.
+In order to receive Benefits, you must cooperate with those service providers.
 In certain circumstances, for purposes of overall cost savings or efficiency, the Plan Administrator, or its authorized delegate, may, in its sole discretion, offer Benefits for services that would not otherwise be Covered Health Services.